Appearance & Reality > The Lord Jesus Christ > Strong and weak

 34 quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.

 But contrast verses 35-38.
-Notice these verses are still talking about men of faith - who are strong, men empowered by the Lord.
+Notice these verses are still talking about people of faith – people who are strong, who are empowered by the Lord.

 Hebrews 11:35-38